17 Ways to Ease into Summer

 Make a Summer Bucket List

-They use a themed hashtag so family and friends can follow along on Instagram.
-And I’m always amazed at what they accomplish each summer.
+They use a themed hashtag so family and friends can follow along on Instagram and I’m always amazed at what they accomplish each summer.

-This is a super easy to way ease into summer.
 So, take the time now to decide what you want your priorities to be in the months to come!

 Attend a Night Hike at a State Park

-Almost every summer we’re there, we enjoy a night hike at a state park.
-It’s totally spooky and totally fun all at the same time.
-You bring your flashlights and wear your walking shoes and enjoy.
+Almost every summer we’re at the cabin we enjoy a night hike at a state park.

-Most state parks require a reservation in advance so make sure you check local events page for requirements in your area.
+Most state parks require a reservation in advance so make sure you check their local events page for requirements in your area.

-Plan a Family Retreat, a Sisters Summit, a Girls Getaway, or a Summer Slumber Party
+Plan a Family Retreat, a Sisters’ Summit, a Girl’s Getaway, or a Summer Slumber Party

 Sometimes you just need to decompress with your people and relax without any distractions.